DainisGorbunovs/foobar/README.md

 >There are a lot of difficult things about being undercover as Commander Lambda's personal assistant, but you have to say, the personal spa and private hot cocoa bar are pretty awesome.
 * [`find_the_access_codes`](tasks/find_the_access_codes) time given: 96 hours

+>Excellent!
+You've destroyed Commander Lambda's doomsday device and saved Bunny Planet!
+But there's one small problem: the LAMBCHOP was a wool-y important part of her space station, and when you blew it up, you triggered a chain reaction that's tearing the station apart.
+Can you rescue the imprisoned bunnies and escape before the entire thing explodes?